Shobdon Court

 Shobdon Court was an 18th-century English country house in the village of Shobdon, near Leominster, Herefordshire.
 Although the main house has since been demolished, the service wing and the stable block have been converted to residential use.

 Shobdon Court was rectangular in plan and sat in parkland on the side of a hill.
-Built in brick it was similar in appearance to Clarendon House in London.
+Built of brick, it was similar in appearance to Clarendon House in London.
 It was substantially remodelled in the mid 1800s.

 History

 The Shobdon estate was bought in 1705 by Sir James Bateman, Lord Mayor of London and Governor of the Bank of England, who replaced the Jacobean house with a new Palladian style building.
-On his death in 1718 it passed to his son William Bateman, 1st Viscount Bateman and was inherited in turn by the latter's son, John Bateman, 2nd Viscount Bateman, who put it in the care of his brother Richard.
-When John died in 1802 the Viscountcy became extinct and Shobdon Court passed to a relative, William Hanbury, who was ennobled as Baron Bateman in 1837 after having changed his name to Bateman-Hanbury.
+On his death in 1718, it passed to his son William Bateman, 1st Viscount Bateman, and was inherited in turn by the latter's son, John Bateman, 2nd Viscount Bateman, who put it in the care of his brother Richard.
+When John died in 1802 the Viscountcy became extinct, and Shobdon Court passed to a relative, William Hanbury, who was ennobled as Baron Bateman in 1837 after having changed his name to Bateman-Hanbury.